Hot Springs police officer receives text message scam, alerts community

 After the scammers texted him a picture of a car with the decal on it, he replied “Do you think it will go on my car?” and then sent them a picture of his police cruiser.

-There are no more messages after that, but you can believe that scammer probably left him alone.
+“They actually tried to solicit me for more information so I eventually I ended the whole conversation with I’m a cop,” Cpl.
+Williams said.

+He thought that did the trick but received a text Monday night saying a check is on the way.
+He gave the Hot Springs Police station address and is waiting to see if that check actually comes.

-The officer then ends his Facebook post with a message to the community who might fall victim to such a scam.
+Williams then posted the interaction on social media with a message to the community who might fall victim to such a scam.

 “Please remember that if something is too good to be true, then it probably is.
 Don’t be a victim and please share to help others.”